Vyborg: Economy and culture

 An HVDC back-to-back facility for the exchange of electricity between the Russian and Finnish power grids was completed near Vyborg in 1982.
-It consists of three bipolar HVDC back-to-back schemes with an operating voltage of 85 kV and a maximum transmission rate of 355 MW, so that the entire maximum transmission rate amounts to 1,420 MW.
+It consists of three bipolar HVDC back-to-back schemes with an operating voltage of 85 kV and a maximum transmission rate of 355 MW.
+The entire maximum transmission rate amounts to 1,420 MW.

 The Nord Stream 1 offshore pipeline runs from Vyborg compressor station at Portovaya Bay along the bottom of the Baltic Sea to Lubmin in Germany.
 It started operating in September 2011, enabling Russia to export gas directly to Western Europe.
 The feeding pipeline in Russia (Gryazovets–Vyborg gas pipeline) is operated by Gazprom and is a part of the integrated gas transport network of Russia connecting existing grid in Gryazovets with the coastal compressor station at Vyborg.

 Finnish singing culture

-Before the war, Vyborg was a major Finnish town of culture.
-Even today, a few choirs cherish Vyborg singing traditions.
+Before World War II, Vyborg was a major Finnish town of culture.
+Today, a few choirs cherish Vyborg singing traditions.
 These are, for example, the Wiipurilaisen osakunnan kuoro of the University of Helsinki and the Viipurin Lauluveikot male choir, with the latter founded in Vyborg in 1897.